Superman & Lois: Connection to the Arrowverse

-Speaking to the lack of greater Arrowverse connections in the first season, showrunner Todd Helbing felt that there was "this weird set of circumstances where, because of production or timing or COVID, everything in the show that was related to the Arrowverse has gotten pulled out".
+Speaking of the lack of greater Arrowverse connections in the first season, showrunner Todd Helbing felt that there was "this weird set of circumstances where, because of production or timing or COVID, everything in the show that was related to the Arrowverse has gotten pulled out".
 He added that, as development progressed further away from the "Crisis on Infinite Earths" crossover, "it felt like we were opening a can of worms every time we had to explain the connection", though he was hopeful more connections or proper crossovers could occur in the second season.

-The second season finale established the series as taking place adjacent to Earth-Prime, with different iterations of the characters compared to their Earth-Prime counterparts and a different continuity.
-Helbing later revealed that the show was separate from Earth-Prime, a decision he and DC Entertainment made.
-He further added that the Superman and John Diggle in the show are doppelgangers of the ones on Earth-Prime.
+Though the multiverse, Oliver Queen and the Arrowverse's version of the League were mentioned in the first season, the second season finale establishes that the series takes place adjacent to Earth-Prime, with different iterations of the characters compared to their Earth-Prime counterparts and a different continuity with Superman being that Earth's only hero, though the change of setting itself is never fully explained.
+Helbing later revealed that the show's setting was separate from Earth-Prime, a decision he and DC Entertainment made.
+He further added that the Superman, Lois Lane, Lucy Lane and John Diggle in the series are doppelgangers of the ones on Earth-Prime.

 Release

 Broadcast

 Superman & Lois premiered on The CW on February 23, 2021.
 After a delay in production caused by COVID-19, the series went on hiatus after the fifth episode, during which the sixth season of Supergirl took over the series' timeslot.
 The second season premiered on January 11, 2022.
 The third season premiered on March 14, 2023.
+The fourth and final season premiered on October 7, 2024.

-CTV Sci-Fi Channel airs the series in Canada.
+CTV Sci-Fi Channel aired the series in Canada.
 The BBC acquired the UK broadcast rights to the show.
 The series premiered on BBC One on December 4, 2021, and was made available to stream on BBC iPlayer.

 Home media

 Beginning March 5, 2021, extended versions of episodes of Superman & Lois started streaming on The CW's app and website a day after the release of an episode.
 The entire first season became available on HBO Max on September 17, 2021.
 The second season was made available on July 29, 2022.
+The third season was released on the rebranded Max streaming service on July 28, 2023.
+The fourth season was released on January 1, 2025.

-Season one of the show was released on Blu-ray and DVD in the US on October 19, 2021.
+Season one of the series was released on Blu-ray and DVD in the U.S. on October 19, 2021.
 Season two was released on September 27, 2022.
+The third season was released on June 11, 2024.
+The fourth season as well as the complete series was released on April 1, 2025.